Consensas/information-passport/README.md

 provides digital proof of a Vaccination.
 A **Test Passport** is an Information Passport that provides digital proof a some test having been performed.

+## What is this Project?

+This is Open Source code for creating and verifying Information Passports, such as Vaccination Passports, Test Passports and so forth.

 ## Where do I start / Tell me more?